d-kozak/enticing/eql-compiler/src/main/resources/LANGUAGE_SPEC.md

 We should already be familiar with the operators used in this query, but as an exercise, let's translate it to English.
 We are searching for a document where there is an entity followed by a verb followed by an entity.
 Both entities should be of type person or artist.
 The verb can be either by a single verb, whose lemma is either influence or impact, or 'paid tribute', again in any form thanks to using the _lemma_ index.
 On top of that, this whole query is limited to a single paragraph.
 Seems good.
 But there is a problem.
-Currently, we didn't express that these two entities should be different people, and that is actually really important, isn't it.
-Now comes the time to use *global constraints*.
+Currently, we didn't express that these two entities should be different people, and that is actually really important, isn't it?
+Now comes the time to use **global constraints**.
 First we will identify parts of the query we are interested in using the **identifier operator**, than we will use them to express our global constraint.
 ```
 influencer:=nertag:(person|artist) < ( lemma:(influce|impact) | (lemma:paid < lemma:tribute) )  < influencee:=nertag:(person|artist) - _PAR_ && influencer.nerid != influencee.nerid